nindate/mlzoomcamp-midterm-project/README.md

 docker ps -a
 ```

 Following are the steps to do this:
-1. Clone this repo (if you have not done already)
+1. Clone this repo (if you have not done this already.
+If done then skip this step)

 ```git clone https://github.com/nindate/mlzoomcamp-midterm-project.git```